stephanj/BM25/README.md

 ```

 The default implementation uses the Porter2 stemmer from Snowball.
-You can easily add other Stemmer implementations, for example from CoreNLP or Lucene.
+You can add other Stemmer implementations, for example, CoreNLP or Lucene.